sassoftware/viya4-monitoring-kubernetes/samples/min-logging/README.md

 This sample demonstrates how you can customize a logging deployment to minimize resource usage.
 The sample deployment configures single instances of each logging component.
-This configuration could save CPU and memory resources, and could be useful in development and test environments.
+This configuration could save CPU and memory resources and could be useful in development and test environments.

 ## Installation